Energy Efficiency for Water Utilities

-- EPA's Energy Efficiency in Water and Wastewater Facilities: A Guide to Developing and Implementing Greenhouse Gas Reduction Programs (PDF)(56 pp, 3.6 MB, About PDF) - The guide provides comprehensive information for local government staff and policy makers on how to design and implement energy management programs for water and wastewater facilities, including new, existing, and renovated buildings, and day-to-day operations.
+- EPA's Energy Efficiency in Water and Wastewater Facilities: A Guide to Developing and Implementing Greenhouse Gas Reduction Programs - The guide provides comprehensive information for local government staff and policy makers on how to design and implement energy management programs for water and wastewater facilities, including new, existing, and renovated buildings, and day-to-day operations.

 - EPA's Evaluation of Energy Conservation Measures for Wastewater Treatment Facilities (PDF)(122 pp, 7.09 MB, About PDF)

-- Premium Efficiency Motors List(39 pp, 474 K, About PDF) Exit - Published by Consortium for Energy Efficiency.
+- Motor Efficiency, Selection, and Management: A Guidebook for Industrial Efficiency Programs(29 pp, 896 K, About PDF) - Published by Consortium for Energy Efficiency.

 - Reducing Operating Costs and Energy Consumption at Water Utilities - Brochure for water utility managers demonstrating energy-efficient technologies to help reduce energy usage and save money.